-State agencies will also use the LSPS to inform their infrastructure planning and service delivery such as schools, hospitals and transport to support local communities.
+State agencies will also use the LSPS, LHS and ELS Review and Update (and original ELS (2016)) to inform their infrastructure planning and service delivery such as schools, hospitals and transport to support local communities.

 2. Preparation of the LSPS, LHS and ELS Review and Update